denten-books/plain-text/3-projection.md

 What does the digital look like?
 It looks blue for one---not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to white, to translucent with starburst-like overtones.
 An online image search for the word "digital" produces many sharp, sterile visuals of that kind.
-Abstract geometrical patterns predominate in the first dozen or so search results: often forming curved, three-dimensional tunnels or lines that resemble circuit boards.
+Abstract geometrical patterns predominate in the first dozen or so search
+results: often forming curved, three-dimensional tunnels or lines that resemble circuit boards.
 There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras---digital cameras, the very idea of which is meant to stand in stark contrast to "traditional film photography."
 Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.
 These search pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
 The preferred arrangement is in a torrential grid---the matrix---descending in the background, behind a generic humanoid form, also translucent.
 Or better yet: alphanumeric characters comprising a globe or a face.
-Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a
-property: the digital wake.
+Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.

 When we constrict the image-search chronologically to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
 Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their very visible boxiness flaunt the digital being of the image.
 Such an image alludes to the time when pixels really did stand out as individual units---the technology not being refined enough to produce the illusion of visual continuity.
 This faux lo-fi aesthetic likely appeals to the romantic nostalgia many feel for the early days of computing, and yet it also works as an assertion of independence from that history.
 No longer shall the digital serve to emulate reality, nor be judged merely by its degree of lifelike verisimilitude.
 The blocky world of Markus Persson's *Minecraft* (2009) stands in antithesis to the magical realism of Cyan's *Myst* (1995), the best-selling graphic-adventure PC game of the twentieth century.
 Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, 8-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
-The pseudo-pixelated world of Minecraft encourages its inhabitants to experiment with deconstruction, producing cubist landscapes that foreground the discontinuity of form and surface.
+The pseudo-pixelated world of Minecraft encourages its inhabitants to experiment with deconstruction, producing cuboid landscapes that foreground discontinuity of form and surface.

 The iconography of the digital works in the other direction too, by approaching and challenging the perceived continuity of the analog world.
 Liquid-metal